Gaseous Dynamical Friction: a Numerical Study of Extended Perturbers: Numerical Method

 \subsection{Setup}

-The numerical setup is designed to closely replicate the assumptions made in the derivation of the analytic solution.
-The initial conditions have a uniform density $\rho_0$ adiabatic gas, moving with bulk velocity $V_0$, in a 3D box with a fixed gravitational potential $\Phi$ from a massive perturber $M_{\mathrm{p}}$.
-The bulk velocity has Mach number $\mathcal{M}=V_0/c_s$.
-The gas does not experience self gravity, and the boundaries of this box are periodic.
-The massive perturber has the form of a Plummer sphere \citep{ja:plummer1911}, with potential
+The numerical setup is designed to closely replicate the assumptions made in the derivation of the point mass solution.
+The initial conditions have a uniform density $\rho_0$ adiabatic gas, moving with a bulk velocity $V_0$, in a 3D box with a fixed gravitational potential $\Phi$ from a massive perturber $M_{\mathrm{p}}$.
+The box has periodic boundaries in all directions.
+As such, the simulation analysis was limited to times before the wake reached the boundaries of the box, and the gravitational component (i.e. the perturber's potential) was excluded from the periodicity.
+The bulk velocity has the Mach number $\mathcal{M}=V_0/c_s$.
+The gas does not experience self-gravity.